Welcome to the Greater Wilkes-Barre Area!

 Locals also love their access to sports, shows, and more at Mohegan Sun Arena at Casey Plaza, where they can watch the Wilkes-Barre/Scranton Penguins, the AHL franchise of the Pittsburgh Penguins, play.
 Frequent shows at local bars like River Street Jazz Café and Canteen Park draw in crowds of music lovers.
 And, with copious and diverse shopping options like Showroom 56, Three Dog Bakery, Wyoming Valley Mall, and Marquis Art & Frame, you’ll always find the perfect gift for a friend, or even for yourself, all while shopping local.

 For those who hear the call of the great outdoors, recreation space is plentiful throughout the Greater Wilkes-Barre area.
 Check out Seven Tubs Nature Area, or “the tubs” as locals affectionately call it, which is a perfect place for fresh air and magnificent scenery year-round.
 The rock formations and waterfalls confirm that living here is naturally neat.

 If you’re looking for a place to walk the dog or ride bikes with your family, follow the trails located on either side of the Susquehanna River, which make for a lovely outing.
 There is even a public disc golf course on the west bank, in Nesbitt Park, to make your time on the River Common a little less commonplace.

-Even as the weather chills, exercise options are available in gyms like the YMCA, CYC, Leverage Fitness Studio, vive health & fitness, or Danko’s.
+Even as the weather chills, exercise options are available in gyms like the YMCA, CYC, Vive Health & Fitness, or Danko’s.
 Each of these locations offers you ways to shake up your exercise routine, form community ties, and focus on your personal growth and wellness.

 Within the Greater Wilkes-Barre area, you can easily find some of the best boating, fishing, hiking, biking, hunting, farming, skiing, walking, running, and dining America has to offer.